Design is a plan for arranging elements in such a way as best to accomplish a particular purpose.Charles Eames - Designer and Architect

 - Creative Work: for impromptu co-creation and ideation with colleagues

 - Down Time and Social Interaction: for relaxation or social gatherings

 - Interpret the Workplace Strategy as a functional base for the workplace design.

-- Promote variable placement of workstations and alternative work settings.
+- Promote varied arrangements and alternative work settings.